 In keeping with our mission of Co-Creating The Care Experience, studies are chosen based upon the potential to improve symptom management and quality of life.
-In addition, all research is conducted according to federal guidelines that are designed to protect and benefit the patients.
-Our research department is top-notch, collaborating on studies with prestigious medical institutions such as Duke University Medical Center and MD Anderson, and pharmaceutical companies such as GlaxoSmithKline and Wyeth.
 We have seen remarkable results in improved pain and symptom scores from our previous trials and are committed to offering these services to our patients.

 - Patients feel they are leaving a legacy,